ColieShen/BlinkTrack/README.md

 ## News

+- **_News (2025-08-24)_**: We release the camera-ready version of the paper and supplementary materials!
+We also release the MultiTrack dataset!
 - **_News (2025-07-19)_**: 🎉🎉🎉 We release the init version of BlinkTrack!
 Further updates will be available soon!

 ## Todo

-- [] Release the the camera-ready version of the paper and supplementary materials
-- [] Release the pretrained weights and complete usage guide for BlinkTrack
+- [ ] Release the pretrained weights and complete usage guide for BlinkTrack
-- [] Release the data generation code and full documentation for MultiTrack
+- [ ] Release the data generation code and full documentation for MultiTrack
-- [] Release the MultiTrack dataset
+- [x] Release the MultiTrack dataset
+- [x] Release the camera-ready version of the paper and supplementary materials

 ## Citation